lazzzis/sherry/packages/docs/docs/README.md

 ## Quick View

-Here we have a Sherry Generator generator for creating a new Node.js module, which is published on npm as [sherry-nm] (https://npm.im/sherry-nm), or in [ Http://github.com/sherry/sherry-nm](http://github.com/sherry/sherry-nm) Find it:
+Here we have a Sherry Generator generator for creating a new Node.js module, which is published on npm as [sherry-nm](https://npm.im/sherry-nm), or in [ Http://github.com/sherry/sherry-nm](http://github.com/sherry/sherry-nm) Find it:

 ```bash
 Sherry nm my-node-module